ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-19-NLP_InterViewQuestion.md

-# TF-serving
-1. Serverable
-	- Central part of the tf serving
-	- Can be push new module when serive is alive.
-2. Loader
-	- Need to wrap out the servable function.
-3. Source
-    Eat the module, that's it.
-4. Manager
-## JAVA wrapper as client service

-#
 # Knowledge supplement :)
 While I collect questions and try answer them, I review some key tool.
 I hope they'll also helpful for reader.